jio-gl/cloudlight/README.md

 # cloudlight

-A library extending NetworkX with SQLite databases for analyzing complex networks like social networks.
+A library extending NetworkX with SQL databases for analyzing complex networks like social networks.

 # Tutorial